My Grandma’s Famous Iraqi Red Rice

 Ingredient Notes:

-• Basmati Rice – This is a must, the rice will not be the same without it!
+- Basmati Rice – This is a must, the rice will not be the same without it!
 You should be able to find it in most grocery stores.
 Some brands are better than others, so look for the brand of basmati rice with the longest grain.
-I like Jyoti or Royal Basmati rice.

 Equipment

-• Heat Diffuser – If you do not own a heat diffuser, you can use the flat lid of a large steel pot or a large sheet pan, making sure they are bigger than the pot you are using to cook the rice.
+- Heat Diffuser If you do not own a heat diffuser, you can use the flat lid of a large steel pot or a large sheet pan, making sure they are bigger than the pot you are using to cook the rice.
+You can also use a sheet pan.

 Ingredients